gchq/stroom-docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed.md

 ![Stroom UI CreateReferenceFeed - textConverter set Property Value](../resources/v6/UI-CreateReferenceFeed-30.png "textConverter set Property Value")

-Again press **OK** to finsih editing this property and we then see that the **textConverter** property has been set to GEOHOST-REFERENCE.
+Again press **OK** to finish editing this property and we then see that the **textConverter** property has been set to GeoHost-V1.0-REFERENCE.
 Similarly set the **type** property _Value_ to "Data Splitter".

 At this point, we should save our changes, by clicking on the highlighted ![save](../resources/icons/save.png "Save") icon.
 The combined Parser window panes should now look like